Statement

 Background information

-The act of euthanasia should aim to avoid suffering, including pain, while also achieving a timely death without undue delay.
+The act of euthanasia should aim to avoid suffering, including pain and distress, while also achieving a timely death without undue delay.

 References